Zev Yaroslavsky: Other

-Skokie.
-As a councilman, Yaroslavsky announced that he would go to Skokie, Illinois, in June 1978 to attend a rally protesting a planned march by American Nazis through the heavily Jewish Chicago suburb.
+Skokie: As a councilmember, Yaroslavsky announced that he would go to Skokie, Illinois, in June 1978 to attend a rally protesting a planned march by American Nazis through the heavily Jewish Chicago suburb.
 He called the march "an insidious provocation which should shock the conscience of every American."

-Council feud, 1981.
-Yaroslavsky successfully worked to unseat long-time council President John Ferraro.
+Council feud (1981): Yaroslavsky successfully worked to unseat long-time council President John Ferraro.
 Both men were potential mayoral candidates.
-Ferraro purportedly struck back by engineering the election of Councilman Joel Wachs to the council presidency over Yaroslavsky's favored candidate, Councilwoman Pat Russell.[5]
+Ferraro purportedly struck back by engineering the election of Councilmember Joel Wachs to the council presidency over Yaroslavsky's favored candidate, Councilwoman Pat Russell.[5]
 "Mr. Ferraro's actions show the small measure of the man," Yaroslavsky said.
 Ferraro said of Yaroslavsky: "I think he's childish, desperate…immature."
 The conflict over the demolition was emblematic of a deeper political rift between the two men that was roiling the entire council.
 As one said, "somebody has got to bring these guys together again."

-Breaking with tradition, 1985.
-Yaroslavsky broke with City Council tradition when he campaigned for challenger Michael Woo against pro-growth fellow council member Peggy Stevenson, who had helped defeat a controversial building moratorium planned for part of Yaroslavsky's district.
-Councilman Dave Cunningham called that an act of "back stabbing."
+Breaking with tradition (1985): Yaroslavsky broke with City Council tradition when he campaigned for challenger Michael Woo against pro-growth fellow council member Peggy Stevenson, who had helped defeat a controversial building moratorium planned for part of Yaroslavsky's district.
+Councilmember Dave Cunningham called that an act of "back stabbing."
 But Yaroslavsky dismissed Cunningham and other critics as "the same ones who have been sticking it to the Westside for 25 years."